bhauman/figwheel-main/docs/quick_start.md

-Take note that in the file we are declaring a namespace `hello.cruel-world` and that the path to our file mirrors this namespace and it is rooted in the `src` directory which is on the classpath.
+Take note that in the file we are declaring a namespace `hello.cruel-world` and that the path to our file mirrors this namespace and it is rooted in the `src` directory, which is on the classpath.
 This is what will allow the ClojureScript compiler to find and compile our code.